 Quitting breastfeeding

 In the past, failure to breastfed usually necessitated the services of a wet nurse.
-Breastfeeding failure was sometimes a result of tight corseting however self-interest was often quoted as the main reason for sending babies to wet nurses.
+Breastfeeding failure was sometimes a result of tight corseting, however self-interest was quoted as the main reason for sending babies to wet nurses.
 Here is a portrait commissioned by Henry VI of France (1573-99) of his mistress Gabrielle d’Estrees with her wet nurse.

 The present:

 Self-interest is still quoted as the prime reason for not breastfeeding.
-From the UK Department of Health Infant Feeding survey (which involves around 8000 mothers and is done every 5 years): "The most common reason for choosing to breastfeed was that breastfeeding was best for the baby’s health, followed by convenience.
-The most common reason for choosing to bottle-feed was that it allowed others to feed the baby, followed by a dislike of the “idea” of breastfeeding."
+From the UK Department of Health Infant Feeding survey (which involves around 8000 mothers and is conducted every 5 years): “The most common reason for choosing to breastfeed was that breastfeeding was best for the baby’s health, followed by convenience.
+The most common reason for choosing to bottle-feed was that it allowed others to feed the baby, followed by a dislike of the “idea” of breastfeeding.”

 Sex and breastfeeding